-Example: 30 full-time employees and 35 part-time employees working 20 hours per week is calculated as follows: $30 + (35 \times (20/40)) = 47.5$.
-The maximum amount of the 504 loan would be 47.5 multiplied by \$75,000, or \$3,562,500.
+Example: 30 full-time employees and 35 part-time employees working 20 hours per week is calculated as follows: $30 + (35 \times (20/40)) = 47.5$ .
+The maximum amount of the 504 loan would be 47.5 multiplied by \$90,000, or \$4,275,000.

+i.
+Loan-to-Value Limitations

 - i.
-Loan-to-Value Limitations - i.
-For projects that refinance only Qualified Debt, the maximum loan to value of the Refinancing Project allowed is 90%.
+For projects that refinance only Qualified Debt, the maximum loan to value of the Refinancing Project allowed is 90%. - ii.

-- ii.
 For projects when the amount of Qualified Debt being refinanced is more than 90 percent of the value of the Eligible Fixed Asset(s) securing the Qualified Debt, the Borrower must provide additional cash or other fixed asset collateral acceptable to SBA so as not to exceed a 90% loan to value of the Refinancing Project. - iii.
+For any projects that include the financing of Eligible Business Expenses, a maximum 90% loan to value of the Refinancing Project will apply.
+The value of the Refinancing Project may not be increased by adding additional collateral.

+j.
+Fees

-For any projects that include the financing of Eligible Business Expenses, a maximum 85% loan to value of the Refinancing Project will apply and the Eligible Business Expenses portion of the Project may not exceed 20% of the value of the Eligible Fixed Asset(s) securing the Qualified Debt.
-The value of the Refinancing Project may not be increased by adding additional collateral. - j.
-Fees - In addition to the annual guarantee fee assessed under 13 CFR § 120.971(d)(2), Borrower must pay SBA a supplemental annual guarantee fee to cover any additional cost attributable to the refinancing in an amount established by SBA each fiscal year.
+- In addition to the annual guarantee fee assessed under 13 CFR § 120.971(d)(2), Borrower must pay SBA a supplemental annual guarantee fee to cover any additional cost attributable to the refinancing in an amount established by SBA each fiscal year.
 The CDC should follow the instructions in the SBA-issued E-Tran terms and conditions to ensure the fee is correct. - ii.
-SBA will review the fee annually to determine whether it needs to be changed and, if so, will issue a notice of any change. - k.
-Other Implementation Guidelines - i.
+SBA will review the fee annually to determine whether it needs to be changed and, if so, will issue a notice of any change.

+k.
+Other Implementation Guidelines

+- i.
 Borrower must meet all current 504 Loan Program occupancy requirements at time of application. - ii.
 PCLP CDCs may not approve, under their delegated authority, the refinancing of an existing loan of the PCLP CDC, or its affiliates (i.e., Same Institution Debt) and must submit the 504 loan to SBA for approval.
 This requirement is consistent with SBA's long-standing policy of prohibiting its participating lenders from using their delegated authority to approve the financing of same institution debt due to the potential conflict of interest and the risk of the 504 loan proceeds being used to shift to SBA a potential loss from the existing debt. - iii.
 Loans for Debt Refinance without Expansion must be disbursed within 9 months after loan approval.
-The D/FA or designee, may approve a request for extension of the disbursement period for an additional 6 months for good cause. - 1.
-Documentation Requirements - i.
+The D/FA or designee may approve a request for extension of the disbursement period for an additional 6 months for good cause.

+1. Documentation Requirements

+i.
 Credit memorandum.
-The CDC must provide an analysis in its credit memorandum that the proposed debt refinancing satisfies each of the requirements of this debt refinancing program, including the requirements described in paragraphs 10.a.i.a) through g), , 10.a.iv.a) through d), 10.b., 10.d., 10.e., 10.f., and 10.i. above. - ii.
-In its commitment letter (Exhibit 15 of SBA Form 1244), the Third Party Lender must certify that it has no reason to believe that the following statements in paragraphs a) and b) below are not true:
+The CDC must provide an analysis in its credit